taylorbf/DMP16/class8/README.md

 ## Working with images and static videos

-In class, we looked at using with a live video stream.
+In class, we used a live video stream as the subject of our pixel processing.

 However, you can also do pixel manipulation on existing images and videos.